agilie/vimeo-api-gem/README.md

 # Vimeo API Client

 A Ruby wrapper for the Vimeo API.
+It utilizes v3 Vimeo API version.

 ## Installation